SoftUni-Internal/interactive-content/EN/07-JSON-Processing/00-Lesson-Introduction.md

 ## In this lesson you will learn:

 **1. JSON**
-  - Definition - a data interchange format that us human-readable and simple to work with
+  - Definition - a data interchange format that is human-readable and simple to work with
   - Transferring data as JSON

 **2. GSON**
-  - Parser that is used for converting Java objects to JSON and vice versa
+  - A parser that is used for converting Java objects to JSON and vice versa
   - Installation
   - Using GSON with Java
   - Transforming Java objects to JSON (serializing) and from JSON to Java objects (deserializing)